Ricochet (wrestler): NXT North American Champion (2018–2019)

-United States Champion and championship pursuits (2019–2022)
+United States Champion (2019–2021)

 On the February 18, 2019 episode of Raw, Ricochet made his main roster debut, teaming with Intercontinental Champion Finn Bálor to defeat Bobby Lashley and Lio Rush.
-Ricochet also continued his team with Aleister Black, and the duo competed in a Raw Tag Team Championship match at Fastlane on March 10 that featured The Revival, and Bobby Roode and Chad Gable, but failed to win.
+Ricochet also continued his team with Black, and the duo competed in a Raw Tag Team Championship match at Fastlane on March 10 that featured The Revival, and Bobby Roode and Chad Gable, but failed to win.
 Ricochet and Black also competed for the SmackDown Tag Team Championship in a fatal four-way match at WrestleMania 35 on April 7, but were again unsuccessful.

 On April 15, Ricochet was drafted to Raw as part of the Superstar Shake-up, separating him from Black, who was drafted to SmackDown.
 On the April 22 episode of Raw, Ricochet lost to Robert Roode, suffering his first pinfall loss on the main roster.
 At Money in the Bank on May 19, Ricochet competed in the titular ladder match, which was won by Brock Lesnar.
-At Super ShowDown on June 7, Ricochet competed in the 51-man battle royal in a losing effort.
-On the June 17 episode of Raw, Ricochet won a fatal five-way elimination match to become the #1 contender for the United States Championship.
+On the June 17 episode of Raw, Ricochet won a fatal five-way elimination match to become the number one contender for the United States Championship.
 At Stomping Grounds on June 23, Ricochet defeated Samoa Joe to win the United States Championship, his first singles title on the main roster.
-Ricochet lost the title to AJ Styles at Extreme Rules on July 14, ending his reign at 21 days.
-Ricochet failed to regain the title at SummerSlam on August 11.
+On the July 1 episode of Raw, he successfully defended the title against AJ Styles, but was attacked by him and The O.C.
+(Luke Gallows and Karl Anderson) after the match.
+At Extreme Rules on July 14, Ricochet lost the title to Styles, ending his reign at 21 days.
+He failed to regain the title at SummerSlam on August 11.